 Maine Court Process for a Second Offense OUI

 Another area your lawyer can help is to review the legal procedure and what to expect.
-In Maine we have two processes which I’ll review to give you a frame of reference on what to expect and how an attorney can assist you in fighting this charge.
-You will only go through one process, but it depends upon the county where the charge was placed.
 As always if you have any questions, please give me a call.

 Unified Criminal Docket Court Procedure for Second Offense OUI